Juniper/nita-cli/README.md

 - Windows (Cygwin)

         . /etc/bash_completion.d/nita

+This is automatically done by the script, but if you want to test it in your terminal without the need to restart it, your changes will take effect right after command execution.

 How do you know it works?
 If you type complete command grepping by your script, it should appear as below.